Ford Figo: India

-The Figo diesel is equipped with the same 1.4-litre engine which is currently powering the Ford Ikon and Ford Fiesta and the Indian petrol version is equipped with a new 1.2-litre The petrol variant gives a mileage of around 12.5 kmpl in the city while on the highway it offers around 15.5 kmpl. and the diesel returns a mileage of around 16 kmpl in the city while on the highway it delivers a mileage of 19 kmpl.
+The Figo diesel was equipped with the same 1.4-litre Ford Duratorq engine which powered the Ford Ikon and Ford Fiesta.
+The Indian petrol version was equipped with the 1.2-litre naturally aspirated Ford Duratec engine.
+The petrol variant gives a mileage of around 12.5 kmpl in the city while on the highway it offers around 15.5 kmpl. and the diesel returns a mileage of around 16 kmpl in the city while on the highway it delivers a mileage of 19 kmpl.

 The Figo was available in a range of specifications including LXI, EXI, ZXI and Titanium.
-The Titanium adds alloy wheels, dual air bags and ABS.
+The Titanium model came with alloy wheels, dual air bags and ABS as standard.

 The Figo underwent a facelift in October 2012 although the car remains unchanged mechanically and uses the same engines.

 Mexico

 The Mexican Ikon Hatch was available only with a 1.6-litre Duratec petrol engine producing 98 hp at 6500 rpm and torque of 105 lbft at 4000 rpm.